-- Collections must show as paid

-- OPD should show as paid

-- Bankruptcy should show as discharged

-- Any debts included in OPD order or bankruptcy should be shown as such and a 0 balance now owing

-- All paid accounts should show a 0 balance

-- Ensure any good existing credit is appearing.
-Credit lines that survived a debt repayment program may help in rebuilding credit
+- Collections must show as paid - The Orderly Payment of Debts (OPD) program should show as paid in full - Bankruptcy should show as discharged - Any debts included in the OPD program or bankruptcy should be shown as such and a "0" balance now owing - All paid accounts should show a "0" balance - Ensure any good existing credit is appearing.
+Credit lines that survived a debt repayment program may help in rebuilding credit.